sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 -   Map-reduce (*mapr*).
 -   Loops (*for, foreach*).

-We can see that Julia is close to C almost independently on the implementation.
-The only routines lagging behind are vectorized operations, with Python presenting faster execution times when using NumPy.
+We can see that Julia is close to C independently on the implementation.
+The only routines lagging are vectorized operations, with Python presenting faster execution times when using NumPy.

 ---